Sunday, 29 September 2019

 Quranic Calligraphic Styles

 When you leaf through my German Amazon book "Kein Standard", you learn a lot about calligraphic styles, but I hardly write about them.
-In my German blog I show that ʿUṯmān Ṭāhā is less calligraphic than the 1924 Egyptian muṣḥaf: his letters stay close to the baseline, there is no point-meem, the next letter is always to the left, so ḥarakāt are always near to the letters ‒ and in his first (Syrian) muṣḥaf there is some space between word, in the version he wrote in Medina often there is no extra space between words.
+In my German blog I show that ʿUṯmān Ṭāhā is less calligraphic than the 1924 Egyptian muṣḥaf: his letters stay close to the baseline, there is no point-meem, the next letter is always to the left, so ḥarakāt are always near to the letters ‒ and in his first (Syrian) muṣḥaf there is some space between words, in the version he wrote in Medina often there is no extra space between words.

 All in all, ʿUṯmān Ṭahā is very close to the style of the Amiriyya = a simple Ottoman style.